microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 }
 ```

 This class represents a pointer to a buffer of type struct `S`. `align` is the alignment in bytes of the pointer.
-If `align` is not specified, the alignment is assumed to be 16 bytes.
+If `align` is not specified, the alignment is assumed to be alignof(S).

 This new type will have the following operations